 The best vintages for Clos du Caillou are: 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2001, 2000 and 1998.

-Clos du Caillou produces several fabulous, red wines: Chateauneuf du Pape Les Safres, Chateauneuf du Pape Les Quartz and their top of the line wine is a Reserve, produced from a blend that is often 60% old vine Grenache, 30% Mourvedre and other varietals.
+Clos du Caillou produces 4 red wines: Chateauneuf du Pape, Les Safres, Les Quartz and their top of the line wine is a Reserve, produced from a blend that is often 60% old vine Grenache, 30% Mourvedre and other varietals.

 Clos du Caillou Les Safres, which takes its name from the sandstone terroir, “Safres” is produced from 95% Grenache with some Syrah, Mourvedre and other grape varieties.
 Although some vintages are produced from 100% Grenache.
 On average, the vines are usually 50 years of age or older.
-900 cases are produced on average.
+The vines are planted in the les Bedines vineyard.
+900 cases are produced on average of this wine, each year.
 Prior to 1995, the wine was sold as Clos du Caillou Chateauneuf du Pape.

-Clos du Caillou Les Quartz, which made its debut in 1999 comes from vines planted mostly in the Les Cassanets lieu-dit.
+Clos du Caillou Les Quartz, which made its debut in 1999 comes from vines planted in the les Cassanets vineyard.
+The terroir is rocks and sandy soil.
 Caillou Les Quartz comes from a blend that is usually 85% Grenache with 15% Syrah.
 The Grenache is aged in foudres and oak vats and the Syrah is aged in New, French oak barrels for 18 months.
 The production is close to 900 cases per year.

 Clos du Caillou Reserve made its debut in 1998.
 Produced from a blend of 60% old vine Grenache, 20% Syrah and 20% Mourvedre, that blend can of course vary, depending on the vintage.
 In some years, the can be produced from just Grenache and Mourvedre.
-The vines are for the most part, planted in a sandy terroir.
-Caillou Reserve is aged in a combination of new and old Demi muids for about 18 months.
+The vines are for the most part, planted in a sandy terroir found in the la Guigasse and Pignan lieux-dits.
+Clos du Caillou Reserve is aged in demi-muids for about 14 months.
 On average, only 500 cases of this wine are produced each year.

 Clos du Caillou also produces a Chateauneuf du Pape Blanc, Les Safres Blanc and seven different wines produced from vines planted in the Cotes du Rhone appellation.